PapaCode79/Gist_regex/Password_Generator.md

 # My Regex Password_generator.md

 Password-Generator.md

 ## Description

+A regular expression (shortened as regex or regexp; sometimes referred to as rational expression) is a sequence of characters that specifies a search pattern in text.
+Usually such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation.
-A Regular Expressions allows us to check a series of characters for "matches".
+It allows us to check a series of characters for "matches".
 To make sure it confirms some kind of patterns to describe for matches we created.

 ## Flags